An autocovariance-based learning framework for high-dimensional functional time series: Block RMD estimation framework

-In Condition~\ref{cond_svd_bd}, the quantity $\mu$ serves as a key factor to determine the lower bound of $\kappa(\btheta_0),$ which is justified in Lemma~3 of the Supplementary Material.
+In Condition~\ref{cond_svd_bd}, the quantity $\mu$ serves as a key factor to determine the lower bound of $\kappa(\btheta_0),$ which is justified in Lemma~\ref{lemma_kappa_bd2} in Appendix~\ref{ap_proof}.
 When $\mu$ is bounded away from zero, we have a strongly-identified model.
 When $\mu \rightarrow 0,$ it corresponds to the scenario with weak instruments.
 See also \cite{belloni2018} for similar conditions.
-We are now ready to present the theorem on the convergence rate of $\widehat\btheta.$